BilalIshtiaque/Portfolio/README.md

 ## About

-This portfolio is a comprehensive display of my skills and experiences as a Computer Science student and software developer.
+This portfolio is a comprehensive display of my skills and experiences as a experienced software engineer.
 It includes information about my background, education, professional experiences, and a selection of my projects.

 It also Includes an AI you can talk to about me.